plutomi/plutomi/README.md

 ## Summary

+## TODO to build api for Mac -> Ubuntu linux docker build -. -t plutomi/api --platform linux/amd64

+### Also building might take a long time, you might want to use --watch instead in dev mode

 TODO - Wrangler CLI

 You can create `applications` which people can apply to.
 An application can be anything from a job, a location for a delivery company, or a program like a summer camp.